wavefrontHQ/docs/pages/doc/csp_migration.md

 ![An image displaying how users are migrated when your Operations for Applications service is onboarded to VMware Cloud services.
 The information from the image is explained in the bullet list below.](images/csp-user-accounts-migration.png)

+* If a user is a **Super Admin** in Operations for Applications, we assign that user with the **Super Admin** Operations for Applications service role in VMware Cloud services.
 * If a user is assigned with individual permissions in Operations for Applications, we assign that user with the corresponding [Operations for Applications service roles](csp_users_roles.html#operations-for-applications-service-roles-built-in) in VMware Cloud services.
 For example, if a user has the **Alerts** permission in Operations for Applications, we assign that user with the **Alerts** Operations for Applications service role in VMware Cloud services.
 There are the following exceptions:

     - The **Accounts** permission is replaced by the [VMware Cloud **Organization Administrator** role](csp_getting_started.html#whats-a-vmware-cloud-organization-role) plus the **Admin** Operations for Applications service role.